-The London Borough of Ealing administers the Ealing Pension Fund for its employees and for the employees of admitted and scheduled bodies who are statutorily eligible to participate in the Fund.
+The London Borough of Ealing administers the Ealing Pension Fund for the active members, pensioners and deferreds of the Council and admitted and scheduled bodies.

-The Pension Scheme is a final salary defined benefit scheme.
+The Pension Scheme is currently a final salary defined benefit scheme.
 Benefits are determined by a range of statutory provisions.
 The main regulations governing the operation of the scheme are the Local Government Pension Scheme (Members, Contributions and Benefits) Regulations 2007, Local Government Pension Scheme (Administration) Regulations 2008 and the Local Government Pension Scheme (Transition) Regulations 2008.